'Lukaku more complete than Ronaldo' - How Man Utd flop became Inter icon | Goal.com

 Such a title means the world to Lukaku, as it's been a long time coming.

-He may have won a Belgian title as a teenager with Anderlecht in 2010 – and been a bit-part player during the season Chelsea won the FA Cup and the Champions League in 2012 – but the striker hadn't lifted a single trophy since.
+He may have won a Belgian title as a teenager with Anderlecht in 2010 but the striker hasn't lifted a single trophy since.
+He had been a member of the Chelsea squad that won the FA Cup and the Champions League in 2012 but he refused to even touch either piece of silverware.

+"I didn't deserve to because I was not on the list," Lukaku told Het Nieuwsblad.
+"I don't touch a trophy I don't deserve."

-He scored plenty of goals in the Premier League but has since admitted that there were times when he threw in the towel too easily.
+He scored plenty of goals in the Premier League, of course, but has since admitted that there were times when he threw in the towel too easily.

 His two-season stint at Old Trafford proved particularly trying.
 He was mocked over his first touch, dismissed as one-dimensional, accused of being overweight.